Practice Free AZ-104 Exam Online Questions

 HOTSPOT

-Which resources should you identify?
+How many recovery points are available on January 8 and on January 15?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.

 You have an Azure subscription that contains a virtual machine named VM1.